About Us & FAQs

 Our training plans ease you in gently.
 The longer the plan you choose, the more gently it eases you in and the more you’ll grow your fitness over time.

 We carefully plan your training so that there’s a good balance of work and recovery each week.
-You also have the flexibility to drag and drop your workouts to fit around your lifestyle.
-We simply recommend that you’re careful not to stack lots of tough workouts into the space of just a few days.
+The workouts are designed to fit around a typical work week.
+You also have the flexibility to drag and drop your workouts onto different days (this function requires Premium Training Peaks, from $9.92 per month).
+If you do this, we simply recommend that you’re careful not to stack lots of tough workouts into the space of just a few days.
 Doing this might leave you liable to injury and over-tiredness.

 We use Training Peaks to deliver your plan – the world’s most popular endurance coaching platform.
 You can use their free version, or upgrade for more functionality.
 Training Peaks is an online calendar that lets you record, track and analyze your training sessions.